stalk-calvin/Java-Algorithms/src/main/java/org/calvin/Tree/README.md

 9   6 3   1
 ```

+## LargestBSTSubtree

+Given a binary tree, find the largest subtree which is a BST where largest means subtree with
+largest number of nodes in it.

 ## LCABST

 Given a binary search tree (BST), find the lowest common ancestor (LCA) of two given nodes in the BST.